 As well as College accommodation and meals, Trinity will contribute to travel costs to and from Cambridge.
 The College will cover replacement teaching costs for teachers from the maintained sector.

 How to apply

 Applications will be considered from teachers who hold teaching posts in the United Kingdom and who are engaged in education for university entry in the 16 to 18 age range.
 Applicants should normally have a minimum of three years’ secondary or further education experience.
 Successful candidates will be expected to obtain leave or secondment from their school’s governing body.

 Applications are currently being accepted for:

 Deadlines apply to both applications and references.
-To apply, please complete the online application form.

 For any queries about the scheme or the application process, please contact the Schools Liaison Office